Kenneth Pugh Olavarría: Early career

+High command

+On 15 December 2008, he assumed office as Director of Social Welfare of the Navy.
+On 30 December of the same year, he was promoted to the rank of commodore.

-On June 18, 2009, President Michelle Bachelet promoted him to the rank of Rear Admiral of the Navy and simultaneously assumed the position of Commander-in-Chief of the Fourth Naval Zone.
-The following year, he became Director of Navy Intelligence.
+On 18 June 2009, President Michelle Bachelet conferred upon him the rank of rear admiral, and he simultaneously assumed the position of Commander-in-Chief of the Fourth Naval Zone.
+The following year, he became Director of Naval Intelligence until 2 December 2011, when he assumed as Commander-in-Chief of the First Naval Zone, Commander General of the Naval Garrison, and Naval Judge of Valparaíso.

-In January 2012, President Sebastián Piñera promoted him to the rank of Vice Admiral of the Navy.
-That same year, he became Director General of the Navy Personnel.

-He completed his duties at the end of 2013 and retired in 2014.
+The following year, he again assumed as Director of Naval Intelligence.
+In January 2012, President Sebastián Piñera promoted him to the rank of vice admiral.
+That same year, he became Director General of Navy Personnel.
+He concluded his duties at the end of 2013 and retired in 2014.

 Political career

-In the 2017 parliamentary elections, Pugh successfully ran as an independent candidate for senator for Valparaíso with the support of the National Renewal (RN) party.
+He ran as a candidate for Senator for the Valparaíso Region in the 2017 parliamentary elections, registering as an independent candidate with the support of National Renewal, which made him a running mate of Francisco Chahuán.

-On June 12, 2024, Pugh received from Romania the National Orden of Merit.
+Chahuán's strong vote total contributed to Pugh also securing a seat with more than 14,000 votes, in accordance with the D'Hondt method.